NIVANorge/Mobius2/docs/mobius2docs/declaration_types.md

 load("the_module_file.txt", module("A module", a, q))
 ```

 Internally, a `module` declaration creates a `module_template`.
-This template is then instantiated when it is loaded using a `load` declaration, and you can instantiate a `module` several times with different load arguments.
+This template is then instantiated when it is loaded using a `load` declaration, and you can instantiate the same `module` several times with different load arguments.

-An inlined module declaration is automatically loaded (instantiated), and can only have one instance.

 If a module has a `preamble` as a load argument, the declaration scope of the passed preamble is loaded into the module scope.

+If a module is declared directly inside the body of a model, it is called an *inlined* module.
+An inlined module is automatically loaded into the model, and will only be loaded as one single module instance.
+All symbols that are available in model scope are also available in the scope of the inlined module.
+Thus you don't pass load arguments to the inlined module.
+The exception is that you can pass a preamble to an inlined module in order to make the preamble scope available in that module.

 ## preamble

-Context: File top scope.
+Context: File top scope, model scope (inlined).

-Bind to identifier: no
+Bind to identifier: only if inlined.

 Signature: